-- Laleham Gap School recognises that it is possible for any member of staff, including volunteers, governors, contractors, agency and third party staff (including supply teachers) and visitors to behave in a way that: - Indicates they have harmed a child, or may have harmed a child; - Means they have committed a criminal offence against or related to a child; - behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children; or - behaved or may have behaved in a way that indicates they may not be suitable to work with children.
+- St. Peter-in-Thanet recognises that it is possible for any member of staff, including volunteers, governors, contractors, agency and third party staff (including supply teachers) and visitors to behave in a way that: - o Indicates they have harmed a child, or may have harmed a child; - o Means they have committed a criminal offence against or related to a child; - behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children; or - behaved or may have behaved in a way that indicates they may not be suitable to work with children.